shriyachepur/asl_alphabet_detection/README.md

 - The ResNet50-based model achieved an accuracy of approximately 89% on the test set.
 - Sample predictions can be tested using the provided image file.

-# asl_alphabet_detection
-This project leverages Computer Vision to recognise the American Sign Language alphabet, making everyday interactions more accessible.